 One of the objectives in the decentralization policy of Uganda targets empowering women by removing restrictive practices on women's participation in decision-making processes that affect them.
-Particular attention will be paid to impacts on vulnerable members of these communities such as women, children, the disabled, female and child headed households, and internally displaced people.
-Internal conflicts, historical marginalization, poor infrastructure, and diseases still affect the region, with significant impacts on human welfare and quality of life.
+Particular attention will be paid to impacts on vulnerable members of these communities such as women, children, the disabled, female and child headed households, Elderly, and internally displaced people.